nextcloud/documentation/admin_manual/configuration_files/external_storage/google.rst

 Click ``0Auth > Create New Client ID``.
 The next screen that opens is ``Create Client ID``.
 Check ``Web Application`` and click the ``Configure Consent Screen`` button.
-You'll see the consent screen the first time you create a mountpoint for your Google Drive in owncloud.
+You'll see the consent screen the first time you create a mountpoint for your Google Drive in ownCloud.

 .. figure:: images/google-drive5.png